DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 * UpdateContext

-  The expressions inside is compareable to define local variables as in standard programming languages.
-Variables are declared and initialised in JSON like notation inside the curly brackets.
+  Sets the local variables to the values specified in curly brackets.
 The variables are only visible in the parent screen.

 * Calling the flow